 - Exercise the toxins out: Exercise is not only a great way to help manage your weight and stay in shape, but it can also help get rid of built-up toxins in your system.
 The cleansing process occurs as you are sweating, which is when the toxins come out.
 If exercise is a regular part of your healthy lifestyle, then you will be continuously helping to detox your body naturally, which your body will appreciate.

-In addition to these simple tips, my Clean Eating Shopping Planner can help you make healthier and safer fruit and veggie choices when food shopping – at the grocery store, farmers markets, online, and CSA boxes.
+In addition to these simple tips, my Clean Eating Made Easy Digital Planner can help you make healthier and safer fruit and veggie choices when food shopping – at the grocery store, farmers markets, online, and CSA boxes.

 What is YOUR biggest struggle with clean, healthy eating?
 I want to know so I can plan upcoming content.
 Would you mind taking a few minutes to fill out this brief survey?
 I would really appreciate it!